 Assets are derecognised when the rights to receive cash flows from the investments have expired or have been transferred and the Society has transferred substantially all risks and rewards of ownership.
-Financial assets at fair value through the Income and Expenditure Account include listed investments, and units in collective investment vehicles.
+Financial assets at fair value through I-and-E account include listed investments, and units in collective investment vehicles.
 Fair value is based on the bid value at the year end.

 All investment properties are formally revalued every five years and interim desk-top valuations are performed in the intervening years.
-Included within investment properties are nine leasehold properties where the lease is greater than 50 years.
+Included within investment properties are eight leasehold properties where the lease is greater than 50 years.
 Bank deposits represent variable rate deposits with interest paid annually.

-Money market deposits represent fixed rate deposits with a maturity of overnight deposits up to three months in duration.
+Money market deposits represent fixed rate deposits with a maturity of overnight deposits up to 3 months in duration.